Jastrow illusion: Origin

 On the other side of the Atlantic, German scientist Wilhelm Wundt was also pioneering in psychology research.
 He wrote one of the first books about geometric optical illusions in which he copied the design previously published by Müller-Lyer.

 Cause

-There are several competing explanations of why the brain perceives the difference in size between the ring segments, none of which has been accepted as definitive.
+It's unclear why this illusion happens, but there are several competing explanations of why the brain perceives the difference in size between the ring segments, none of which has been accepted as definitive.

 One explanation relates to how the mind interprets the two-dimensional images on the retina as a three-dimensional world.
 Another explanation relates to the fact that the mind can only attend to a small field of vision, which is reconstructed by our consciousness.
 The most commonly used explanation is that the brain is confused by the difference in size between the large and the small radius.
 The short side makes the long side appear longer, and the long side makes the short side appear even shorter.